VIDEO: Brandon Johnson is "Ready"!!

 Resurrect and Improve the Department of Environment:

-As mayor, Brandon Johnson will commit to a Department ofthe Environment
+As mayor, Brandon Johnson will commit to a Department of the Environment that has:

 Just Transition